daerduoCarey/partnet_dataset/README.md

 ## TODOs

-We will host online PartNet challenges on 3D shape fine-grained semantic segmentation, hierarchical semantic segmentation and fine-grained instance segmentation tasks.
+* We will host online PartNet challenges on 3D shape fine-grained semantic segmentation, hierarchical semantic segmentation and fine-grained instance segmentation tasks.
 Stay tuned.

-More annotations are coming.
+* More annotations are coming.
 Please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSetsP7aj-Hy0gvP2FxRT3aTIrc_IMqSqR-5Xl8P3x2awDkQbw/viewform?usp=sf_link) to tell us what annotations you want us to add in PartNet.
+* We are integrating PartNet visualization as part of ShapeNet visualization.

 ## Citations